-- The grammar checking language is selected automatically depending on the first letter of the paragraph. - The grammar checking is launched when the Space bar or the Enter key is pressed, provided that the sentence is completed. - A sentence with a grammatical error is underlined with a blue wavy line.
+- The grammar checking language is selected automatically depending on the first letter of the paragraph. - The grammar checking is launched once you press Space or Enter, provided that the sentence is complete. - A sentence with a grammatical error is underlined with a blue wavy line.

-4.2.9 Find and replace
+4.2.11 Find and replace